agonlat/trajectory_prediction/README.md

 ## Current State

-- The preprocessing pipeline has already been executed before, and models were trained successfully.
-- This repository only contains:
-  - **cleaned trajectories (`trajectories.csv`)**
-  - **quality reports**
-  - **project code and structure**
+- Preprocessing is ready and CSV files exist.
+- Model-specific dataset scripts must be executed to prepare inputs for training.
-- To fully reproduce training, the raw dataset must be inserted into `data/raw/`.
+- Raw dataset must be inserted into `data/raw/` to fully reproduce training.

 ---

 ## Notes

 - Scripts are intended to be executed on a **local high-performance machine**.
-- The structure is designed to fully separate raw data from processed outputs.
+- The structure separates raw data from processed outputs.
-- After inserting the data, the entire workflow (preprocessing → BEV generation → training → evaluation) can be reproduced.
+- After inserting the data, the entire workflow (preprocessing → dataset build → training → evaluation) can be reproduced.

----